With an FX option, your business can hedge against unwanted exchange rate fluctuations.

-An FX option gives you a right, without an obligation, to trade at a specific exchange rate in the future.
-For example, if you buy a call option, you have the right to buy currency at a predetermined price.
+An FX option provides you with an opportunity, but not an obligation, to transact at a specific exchange rate in the future.
+If you, for example, purchase a call option, you have the right to buy currency at a predetermined price.
 You can also choose not to use the option.
-So in other words, there is no obligation to trade at this price, in contrast to when you trade FX forwards.
+So in other words, there is no obligation to trade at this price, in contrast to trading FX Forwards

 An insurance policy against unwanted price changes

-An FX option can also be described as an insurance policy against unwanted exchange rate changes.
-Let’s say that you’re afraid the Norwegian kroner will become more expensive, so you buy the right to trade at today’s price via an FX option.
-If the krone becomes more expensive, you can use the option and buy at the agreed option price.
+An FX option can also be described as an insurance against unwanted exchange rate fluctuations.
+Let's say you are concerned that the Norwegian krone will become more expensive.
+You therefore buy the right to trade at the current exchange rate through an FX option.
+If the krone becomes more expensive, you can make use of the option and buy at the agreed option price.
 If the krone should weaken, you can still choose to trade at a better market price than the option gives you.

 Options are divided into two categories

 Options are divided into two categories.
 Call options give you the right to buy the underlying instrument at a predetermined price.
 Put options give you the right to sell the underlying instrument at a predetermined price.
 In other words, when you buy a put option, you are buying the right to sell currency at a predetermined price.
 The agreed price is called the strike price.
 The price you pay for the option is called an option premium.